-We all have them: a medicine cabinet stuffed with half-empty bottles of pills, or bathroom drawers crammed with long-forgotten, expired cold remedies or worse, leftover painkillers.
+We all have them: a medicine cabinet stuffed with half-empty bottles of pills, or bathroom drawers crammed with long-forgotten, expired cold remedies or leftover painkillers.

 Although most of us don't give these out-of-date medications a second thought, they can be an attractive nuisance leading to accidental exposure or intentional misuse.
 Recent reports on the addictive properties of opioids are shining a bright light on safe medication use, storage and disposal.

 Some medications can be very harmful if used by someone other than the person for whom they were prescribed.
 These include opioids such as fentanyl, methadone and oxycodone.
 But you should be cautious about all medications when cleaning out your cabinet.

 “All medications can be harmful for various reasons.
 Any medications taken the wrong way or by persons other than the prescribed can lead to accidental overdose,” says Felicia Villaroman, pharmacy manager at Sharp Coronado Community Pharmacy at Sharp Coronado Hospital.
 “The best advice is if you are no longer using the medications, dispose of them safely.”

 Villaroman recommends two ways to safely dispose of medications: drop them off at one of the many collection sites around the county offered by law enforcement departments, or participate in a government-sponsored take-back program.
 There are also medication disposal kiosks located at Sharp Chula Vista Medical Center and Sharp Coronado Hospital.